Las Vegas Raiders Odds

 The Raiders organization is owned by Mark Davis, whose family has owned the team since 1972 when his father, Al Davis, purchased the team.

-According to statista.com, as of 2021, the Raiders were valued at $3.42 billion.
+According to sportico, as of 2024, the Raiders were valued at $5.77 billion.
+That makes them the tenth most valuable team in the League.

 The Oakland Raiders have played in four Super Bowls, coming away with three championships.
 The first came in 1977 with a win over the Minnesota Vikings.
 The next was in 1981 and the third in 1984.
 The team also played in the Super Bowl in 2003 but lost to the Tampa Bay Buccaneers.